stark-t/PAI/scripts/cluster/readme.md

 # Train a model

 Create a folder that will contain the log files (*.log & *.err).
-You only need to create this folder once and then for each train can refer to its path in the SBATCH header of the job scrips:
+We only need to create this folder once and then for each train can refer to its path in the SBATCH header of the job scrips:
 ```bash
 cd ~/PAI/scripts/cluster
 mkdir logs_train_jobs